pwnwriter/nixthe.systems/content/docs/_index.md

 paginate_by = 25
 +++

 This is Nix The system's blog index.
-Here, you’ll find all the latest updates, insights, and announcements about **Nix The Systems**.
+Here, you’ll find all the latest updates, insights, documentations and announcements about **Nix The Systems**.